-2. Reimbursement Requests:
+3. Reimbursement Requests:

 A request for reimbursement may be sent to your grant manager for review and approval at any time during the contract period.
-Reimbursements must be requested within 90 calendar days of expenditure of funds, and quarterly at a minimum.
-Failure to submit request for reimbursement within 90 calendar days of expenditure shall result in denial of reimbursement.
-This is separate from the final claim which is due no later than forty-five (45) days after termination of the agreement or completion of project activity.
-The Sub-recipient should include the category's corresponding line item (or issue) number in the "Detail of Claims" form.
+Reimbursements must be requested within ninety (90) calendar days of expenditure of funds, and quarterly at a minimum.
+Failure to submit request for reimbursement within ninety (90) calendars of expenditure shall result in denial of reimbursement.
+The Sub-Recipient should include the category's corresponding line item number in the "Detail of Claims" form.
 This number can be found in the "Proposed Program Budget".
 A line item number is to be included for every dollar amount listed in the "Detail of Claims" form.
-For equipment items, the AEL must be listed on the "Detail of Claims" form.

-3. Close-out Programmatic Reporting:
+4. Close-out Programmatic Reporting: